 The co-expression gene network modules were inferred from DEGs using a WGCNA implemented in R. FPKM values of the three replicates were averaged and log transformed.
-The automatic onestep network construction and module detection method with default settings were used, which include an unsigned type of topological overlap matrix (TOM), a power β of 10, a minimal module size of 30, and a branch merge cut height of 0.25.
+The automatic one-step network construction and module detection method with default settings were used, which include an unsigned type of topological overlap matrix (TOM), a power β of 10, a minimal module size of 30, and a branch merge cut height of 0.25.
 Modules were determined by the dynamic tree cut method.
-The module eigengene (ME) value, which is defined as the first principal component of a gene module [46], was calculated and used to test the association of the modules with drought treatment.
+The module eigengene (ME) value, which is defined as the first principal component of a gene module44, was calculated and used to test the association of the modules with drought treatment.
 Spearman correlation between each consensus ME and Tr was calculated to find modules of interest.
-Lasso regression analysis implemented in the R package 'glmnet' was used to construct the inter-modular network through a custom script (Data S1, see online supplementary material).
+Lasso regression analysis implemented in the R package "glmnet" was used to construct the inter-modular network through a custom script (Data 1).